Buying, selling or trading benefits is a felony.

 If you or any member of your household is found guilty in court of trading, buying or selling FAP benefits, you will lose FAP benefits for life.

 Who do I contact for more information?

-If you have any questions regarding potential program violations contact your local DHS County Office for information on what needs to be reported.
+If you have any questions regarding potential program violations contact your local DHHS County Office for information on what needs to be reported.

 If you believe someone has committed fraud please file a complaint.